uis-dat320-fall16/course-info/laboverview.md

 ##Lab Overview (outdated)

 This schedule is not updated.
-Please consult the lecture-plan instead for the deadlines.
+Please consult the [lecture plan](https://github.com/uis-dat320-fall16/course-info/blob/master/lectureplan.md) instead for the deadlines.
 Also note that lab 6 has been made voluntary.

 | Lab | Topic                                                                                  | Grading   | Submission         | Deadline |
 |:---:|----------------------------------------------------------------------------------------|-----------|--------------------|:--------:|